A Penny Well Spent

 ‘Yeah, he doesn’t look like the kind of guy who just needs a cup of tea and a nice chat,’ said HyJean.

-‘Look, I know what I’m doing and when we go there tomorrow, you’ll see,’ the captain insisted.
+‘Look, I know what I’m doing and when we go there, you’ll see,’ the captain insisted.

 ‘Hang on,’ interrupted Faucet.
 ‘How do we know that’s where he’ll be?’

-‘Oh, don’t you start,’ groaned the captain as he slumped down onto the table, the conversation wearing him out.
+‘Oh, don’t you start,’ groaned the captain as he slumped down onto the table face first, the conversation wearing him out almost as much as his injuries.

 ‘He’ll need witnesses that he wasn’t around when the bombs go off,’ explained HyJean.
 ‘It makes sense that he’d stay in his factory to give him a good alibi.’

-‘So let me get this straight,’ said Flush, pinching the bridge of his nose.
+‘So let me get this straight,’ said Flush, pinching the bridge of his nose and bowing his head.
 ‘You want me to go into a building that we know will be full of bombs, with a lunatic ready to press the trigger at any moment, and risk my life to save a bunch of strangers?’

 The captain hesitated for a moment, only now realising what he was asking of his fellow hero.
 With a tentative sigh, he replied, ‘Yes.’